 Rock Lee.
-So much so that he forgave Gaara for nearly crippling him for life and ending his career as a shinobi.
-He's such a nice guy even Kishimoto admits he needs no Character Development.
+So much so, that he forgave Gaara for nearly crippling him for life and ending his career as a shinobi.
+Which is why Kishimoto said he needs no Character Development.

 Chouji Akimichi is another example.
 He's a huge softie, getting emotional when he has to fight his reanimated sensei, and both his father and sensei state that his kind nature is his greatest quality.

 Hinata, of course since she did forgive Neji after he tried to kill her.